Features

 4. Work on the exteriors

-This involves adding a roof and walls to enclose the nesting and roosting area.
-Tin is a popular material for the roof while wood siding is a great choice for the walls.
+This involves roofing and walling to close the nesting and roosting area.
+Tin is a great roofing material, and for the sides, wood siding is excellent.

 When constructing the walls, ensure easy access for egg collection and house cleaning.

-It is also important to secure all the access point with raccoon-proof latches to stop thieves.
+It is also important to secure all the access points with raccoon-proof latches to stop thieves.

 5. Work on ventilation